Collaboration Fund Groups

 Mobile health (mHealth) technologies are ubiquitous, interactive and poised to improve the health and well being of people around the globe.
 Across USC, and with our partners at other institutions, we are fueling a revolution in mobile and connected health.
 The group is led by Donna Spruijt-Metz and William Swartout.

 Paleosciences at USC converges methods from diverse fields to understand the imprint of the past on present-day biodiversity.
 Our faculty includes leading researchers in the biological and earth sciences with a wide range of expertise.
-The group is led by Adam Huttenlocker, David Bottjer, Sergey Nuzhdin, Nathan Smith of Natural History Museum of Los Angeles County and Craig Stanford.
+The group is led by Adam Huttenlocker, David Bottjer, David Raichlen, Nathan Smith of Natural History Museum of Los Angeles County and Craig Stanford.

 USC SMART-VR Center’s primary purpose is to establish USC as a world leader in the study and development of virtual technologies for healthcare by bringing together investigators from biokinesiology, computer sciences, engineering, neuroscience, behavioral change, and rehabilitation.
 The group is led by Sook-Lei Liew, James Finley, Albert Rizzo, Judy Pa, Marientina Gotsis and Glenn Fox.